Kong/docs.konghq.com/src/mesh/features/rbac.md

   name: role-1
 spec:
   rules:
   - types: ["MeshTrafficPermission", "MeshTrace", "MeshAccessLog"] # List of types that are granted access.
-If empty, then access is granted to all types.
+If it's empty, access is granted to all types.
     names: ["res-1"] # List of allowed type names that are granted access.
-If empty, then access is granted to resources regardless of the name.
+If it's empty, access is granted to resources regardless of the name.
     mesh: default # Grants access to the resources in the named mesh.
 It can only be used with the mesh-scoped resources.
     access: ["CREATE", "UPDATE", "DELETE"] # The action bound to a type.
     when: # A set of qualifiers to receive access.
 Only one of them needs to be fulfilled to receive access.